kiahjh/ancient-path/JASON.md

 4. **Interact**: `browser_click`, `browser_type`, etc. for testing

 Remember: The dev server must be running for Playwright to view the local site.

+## Git Status

+If you're starting a new session, the repo might be on a branch from a previous session.
+Check the status and branch, try to determine if this work has already been merged into upstream.
+If so, pull from upstream/master and switch back to master.
+As soon as Jason indicates what he wants to work on, create a new branch for that work.

+You'll have to manage all the git operations for Jason.
+If you are confused what to do, ask him clarifying questions about the current branch or previous work, and check GitHub for PRs and statuses to help sort things out.

+Upstream Github url is: https://github.com/kiahjh/ancient-path

 ## Working Style